I Tested 8 GLP-1 Tracker Apps. Only Two Actually Build Habits.

 - Limited food logging compared to dedicated nutrition apps

-Best for: People who want a clean, reliable injection tracker and nothing else.
+Best for: People who want a clean, reliable, private injection tracker and nothing else.
 If you already have a nutrition app and just need shot tracking, Shotsy is hard to beat.

 Ratings: 15,700+ (4.8 stars) | Price: Freemium | Platforms: iOS

-MeAgain markets itself as the "#1 GLP-1 all-in-one app" and backs it up with an impressive feature list.
-AI food logging by photo, voice, or barcode.
-Journey cards that visualize your progress.
-A viral capybara widget that has become a social media phenomenon.
+MeAgain markets itself as the "#1 GLP-1 all-in-one app" and backs it up with an impressive feature list: AI food logging by photo, voice, or barcode; journey cards that visualize progress; estimated medication level charts; a zero-markup medication marketplace; and a viral capybara widget that has become a social media phenomenon.

 Strengths: